Helping directors online for over 23 years.

 What is a bounce back loan?

-The Government backed loans were to help small businesses gain access to fast track, ‘emergency’ finance.
+A bounce back loan was a loan offered by the< Government during the Coronavirus pandemic.
+The loans were to help small businesses gain access to fast track, ‘emergency’ finance.
 Companies could borrow between £2,000 and £50,000.
 The loans could be used for;

 • Staff wages, directors included.